 Professor Williams holds a doctorate in theatre from Ohio State University, with undergraduate degrees from the University of Maryland.
 He taught in the University of Wisconsin and University of Maine systems before arriving at Olivet College.

-Professor Williams is adviser to Alpha Lambda Epsilon and the Fan Club.
+Professor Williams is also an adviser to Alpha Lambda Epsilon.
 He has been named Adviser of the Year numerous times and has been recognized by the Michigan Campus Compact for contributions to service learning.
-Off campus, he is involved with the Knights of Columbus and is currently Grand Knight of the Charlotte Council.
+Off campus, he is involved with the Knights of Columbus, having served as Grand Knight and Navigator of the Charlotte Council.
+In addition, he is currently a diaconal candidate in the Diocese of Lansing.
 Professor Williams is an avid Whovian, Trekker and overall fan of science fiction and graphic novels.